jyarguelles23/lider-challenge/README.md

 build the docker image run the command <strong> docker build -t lider-challenge-frontend . </strong>

-Running the docker image with the data base and the backend <strong> run -it -p 3000:80 --network=host lider-challenge-frontend </strong>
+Running the docker image with the data base and the backend <strong> run -it -p 3000:80 lider-challenge-frontend </strong>

 ## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).